ddanier/nur/README.md

 You can also use `nur --help` to get some details on how to use `nur` and `nur --help hello` to see what this `hello` task accepts as parameters.

-You may also pass arguments to your `nur` tasks, like using `nur hello --name max` to pass "max" as the name to the "hello" task.
+You may also pass arguments to your `nur` tasks, like using `nur hello bob` to pass "bob" as the name to the "hello" task.
 This support all parameter variants normal `nu` scripts could also handle.
 You amy use `nur --help <task-name>` to see the help for your defined command.